iceruntime/docs/how-it-works.md

 The core primitives of ICE are specified in the [icecore]() interface.
 Any implementation which adheres to the specification can be used by the other components of ICE.
 We provide the [`icecore-standard`]() implementation.
 An icecore library can be used like any other C-library, but is meant to be used from ice control languages which provide a proper typesystem to guarantee type safety.

 ### ice control languages
 The first ice control language is PureScript, with a dedicated [`PureIce`]() backend.
 A dependently typed ice control language is planned based on [`Kami`]().
-Dev toolchain developers write their glue code in an ice control language, and their individual transformation steps as ICE-functions.
+Dev toolchain developers write their glue code in a control language, and their individual transformation steps as ICE-functions.

 ### ICE-functions